Cybersecurity

 23 / 100

-23) What is the difference between a vulnerability scan and a penetration test?
+23) What is the difference between a virus and a worm?

 24 / 100